taehunk333/toPSAil/4_example/readme.txt

 %
 % Purpose:
 %	- To predict performance metrics of MOFs exhibiting hysteresis
+%.  	  for purifying methane from a binary mixture of methane and
+%	  carbon dioxide.
 % Reference:
 %	- Lukas W. Bingel, Taehun Kim, Krista S. Walton, Joseph K.
 %	  Scott